-We have some wonderful resources available to our genealogists out there!
-Whether you’re a beginning family researcher or far along your search to find your ancestors, there’s something for you at the library.
+Whether you’re just beginning to explore your roots or are far along in your search to find your ancestors, there’s something for you at Augusta County Library.

-Augusta County Library was excited to welcome the Genealogical Society as they moved into our main Fishersville Library in April of 2013.
-The ACGS Library is located in the mezzanine and is open for limited hours each week on Tuesdays, Thursdays, and Fridays from 9:00 am to 12:00 pm.
-ACGS also offers additional availability by appointment.
-To speak with ACGS, call them directly at (540) 885-1991.
-During scheduled hours, one of their volunteers will answer; when the library is closed, leave the Society a message and they will return your call at their earliest convenience.
+Call them directly at (540) 885-1991.
+During scheduled hours, one of their volunteers will answer; when the library is closed, leave a message and they will return your call at their earliest convenience.

-Since their founding, the Society has maintained a library of various literature that is useful in doing research.
+Since its founding, the ACGS has maintained a library of various literature that is useful in doing research.
 Included in this collection are periodicals, pamphlets, manuscripts, individual family records, and more:

 - Augusta County church histories